Create a new application by executing:

 </template>

-).
+src/pages/index.astro).
 Then, run npm run dev

-and verify that the component display correctly.
+and verify that the component and styles display correctly.// src/pages/index.astro

 import Welcome from '../components/Welcome.astro';